 Sa Pobla: Escaped Shepherd Dogs Kill Several Cats — Who Takes Responsibility?

 Early in the morning in Sa Pobla, when the first market vendors are just setting up their stalls and the smell of freshly baked pa amb oli reaches the Plaça Major, a scene unfolded that many residents still cannot forget: barking dogs, distressed cats and neighbours holding their breath helplessly.
-Three German shepherds, apparently escaped from a finca in the surrounding area, killed several stray cats in the municipality.
-Two of the dogs were captured by employees of the local service provider Natura Parc; one animal remains at large.
+Three German shepherds, apparently escaped from a finca in the surrounding area, killed several stray cats in the municipality; they were later captured by employees of the local service provider Natura Parc, with one animal remaining at large, according to a detailed report on the Sa Pobla shepherd dogs that killed several cats.

 Key question